sebasjm/antlr/tool/README.txt

 Just untar and you'll get:

-antlr-3.1.3/README.txt (this file)
-antlr-3.1.3/LICENSE.txt
-antlr-3.1.3/src/main/java/org/antlr/...
-antlr-3.1.3/lib/stringtemplate-3.2.jar
-antlr-3.1.3/lib/antlr-2.7.7.jar (ANTLR v3 currently written in v2)
-antlr-3.1.3/lib/antlr-3.1.3.jar (all jars combined, runtime and tools) antlr-3.1.3/lib/antlr-runtime-3.1.3.jar (only what is needed to use ANTLR parsers)
+antlr-3.2/BUILD.txt
+antlr-3.2/antlr3-maven-plugin
+antlr-3.2/antlrjar.xml
+antlr-3.2/antlrsources.xml
+antlr-3.2/gunit
+antlr-3.2/gunit-maven-plugin
+antlr-3.2/pom.xml
+antlr-3.2/runtime
+antlr-3.2/tool

+You should also grab the antlr-3.2.jar file from the website because it has all of the jars unique combined into one.
-Then you need to add all the jars in lib to your CLASSPATH.
+Then you need to add it to your CLASSPATH.

 Please see the FAQ